 Does Insurance Cover the Cost?

-There are 16 states that require insurance companies to cover or offer coverage for infertility diagnosis and treatment.
-Of those states, 14 have laws that require insurance companies to cover infertility treatment and two states—California and Texas—have laws that require insurance companies to offer coverage for infertility treatment.
+There are currently 17 states that require insurance companies to cover or offer coverage for infertility diagnosis and treatment.
+Of those states, 15 have laws that require insurance companies to cover infertility treatment and two—California and Texas—have laws that require insurance companies to offer coverage for infertility treatment.

-Outside of the 16 states listed above, there may be some insurers that will cover the procedure but they are not legally required to do so.
-Even if your insurance company does not cover the entire procedure, it may cover certain aspects of the cryopreservation process such as ultrasounds or bloodwork.
+Outside of the states listed above, there may be some insurers that will cover the procedure, but they are not legally required to do so.
+Even if your insurance company does not cover the entire procedure, it may cover certain aspects of the cryopreservation process, such as ultrasounds or bloodwork.

 Legislation has been introduced in several states to mandate fertility preservation insurance coverage.
 In May 2018, the federal Access to Infertility Treatment and Care Act (H.R.
-5965) was introduced.
+5965) was introduced, but it has not yet undergone a vote.
 This bill would require coverage for patients who want to undergo fertility preservation services such as egg freezing because of medically necessary procedures such as cancer treatments.

-Even if insurance does cover the cost, there are certain criteria you must meet to qualify for coverage.
+Even if insurance does cover the cost, there are certain criteria you must meet.

-If in doubt whether your insurance will cover the cost of egg freezing, review your employee insurance plan or call your insurance company and ask them to explain your coverage to you.
+If you are in doubt as to whether your insurance will cover the cost of egg freezing, review your employee insurance plan or call your insurance company and ask them to explain your coverage to you.

 Other Ways to Pay for Egg Freezing